Color-Printer/pkmn-route-rando/README.md

 ## Things To Keep In Mind
 - Every town has direct access to exactly one Pokemon Center
   - The Mt.
 Moon and Rock Tunnel Pokemon Centers are left as is...for now
-  - This does NOT apply to PokeMarts
+  - This does NOT apply to PokeMarts or Gyms unless the --onemart or --onegym flag is used, respectively
-- The back entrances of Pokemon Mansion and the Power Plant lead back to wherever the regular entrance leads
+- The back entrances of Pokemon Mansion and the Power Plant lead back to wherever the regular entrance leads (unless the --backdoors flag is used)
 - Flash is available before you have to traverse Rock Tunnel
-- If key items are shuffled with hidden items, you will always be able to get the Itemfinder before picking up any hidden items
+- If key items are shuffled with hidden items, you will always be able to get the Itemfinder before picking up any hidden items (unless the --knowhidden flag is used)
 - The Viridian Gym entrance specifically checks for badges 1 through 7.
 The Earth Badge is optional.

 ## Things To Keep In Mind That Don't Actually Apply Yet